Are Crooked Teeth Genetic?

 Causes of Crooked Teeth

 Aside from genetic factors, environmental factors can cause crooked teeth.
-These habits and disorders cause crowded teeth and undeveloped jaws.
+Some habits and disorders can cause crowded teeth and underdeveloped jaws.

 Prolonged Use of Pacifiers and Thumb Sucking